d3dc/classier-react/README.md

 - prop values are appended to their names

   - each value of an array will generate its own prop class

+  - each key of an object will generate a variant prop class

 - camelCase words become kebab-cased